mitcand/mapgen/README_temporal.md

    - Timezone is looked up once per unique grid cell
    - Results are applied to all points in that cell

-3. **DST Conversion**: `lubridate::with_tz()` converts each UTC timestamp to local time, properly handling daylight saving time based on the actual date
+3. **Automatic DST Handling**: `lubridate::with_tz()` converts each UTC timestamp to local time, automatically applying the correct offset based on that specific timestamp's date.
+Data spanning an entire year will have DST transitions handled correctly - no manual configuration needed.

 ### Example